sudarshanmhasrup/sudarshanmhasrup/README.md

 - 🌱 I’m currently learning Kotlin programming language.'
 - 👯 I’m looking to collaborate on Android projects.
 ### About myself
-Hey there, I'm a student of Computer Science and Engineering who likes to code and build software. 💫 I enjoying writing code and designing softwares.
+Hey there, I'm a student of Computer Science and Engineering who likes to code and build software.
+I enjoy writing code and designing software.
+We can work together on a project if you know JavaScript, Kotlin, or Java.
+I'm always into Jetpack Compose, so we can also collaborate on Android projects.
+You can contact me with my E-Mail: sudarshanmhasrup@gmail.com
 <!--
 **sudarshanmhasrup/sudarshanmhasrup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.